Marvel vs. Capcom 2: New Age of Heroes: Development

-Following the commercial and critical success of Super Street Fighter II Turbo HD Remix in 2008, Capcom stated its intentions to continue making high-definition remakes of its past games.
-When asked specifically about Marvel vs. Capcom 2, Capcom's vice president of business development and strategic planning, Christian Svensson, indicated that the game was their most requested title by fans.
-On April 27, 2009, Marvel and Capcom jointly announced that Marvel vs. Capcom 2 would be coming to the Xbox 360 through the Xbox Live Arcade and PlayStation 3 through the PlayStation Store.
-A demo was released on April 30 exclusively for the PlayStation Network.
+Following the commercial and critical success of Super Street Fighter II Turbo HD Remix in 2008, Capcom intended to continue making high-definition remakes of its past games.
+When asked specifically about MvC2, Capcom's VP of business development and strategic planning, Christian Svensson, indicated that the game was their most requested title by fans.
+On April 27, 2009, Marvel and Capcom jointly announced that MvC2 would be released for the Xbox 360 via Xbox Live Arcade and the PlayStation 3 via the PlayStation Store.
+A demo for the PS3 version was released on April 30.
 When questioned about the lack of a Wii port, Svensson stated that Capcom was unable to release the game on the console due to licensing restrictions and WiiWare's file size limit.

-The PlayStation 3 and Xbox 360 ports were developed by Backbone Entertainment, who previously worked with Capcom on Super Street Fighter II Turbo HD Remix.
+The PS3 and Xbox 360 ports were developed by Backbone Entertainment, who previously worked with Capcom on Super Street Fighter II Turbo HD Remix.
 The game was built using the original Dreamcast version's code base.
-The online functionality in Marvel vs. Capcom 2 utilized the same net code from Super Street Fighter II Turbo HD Remix.
-Additional changes for the PlayStation 3 and Xbox 360 versions included various filtering options for character sprites, labeled "Smooth", "Crisp", and "Classic".
-Widescreen support was implemented; since Marvel vs. Capcom 2 was originally designed with a 4:3 aspect ratio, the developers were able to widen the camera field of view.
+The online functionality in MvC2 utilized the same net code from Super Street Fighter II Turbo HD Remix.
+Additional changes for the PS3 and Xbox 360 versions included various filtering options for character sprites, labeled "Smooth", "Crisp", and "Classic".
+Widescreen support was implemented; since MvC2 was originally designed with a 4:3 aspect ratio, the developers were able to widen the camera field of view.
 The ports also added independent music volume controls and support of custom soundtracks.
 Capcom offered a free downloadable hip hop mixtape as an alternative soundtrack for the game.

-In April 2012, Capcom announced the release of Marvel vs. Capcom 2 for iOS devices.
+In April 2012, Capcom announced the release of MvC2 for iOS devices.
 Capcom created two control configurations for iPhone and iPad touch screens.
 Players have a choice between the standard six-button layout, or a compact four-button control scheme with "flick controls".
 While the game does not support online play, a Versus Mode option is available over Bluetooth.